Photo-of-Sajini-Ponmala

-I am Sajini Ponmala.
-I am a registered Homeopathic practitioner, living and practising Homeopathy in the UK.
+Hello, this is Sajini Ponmala and I am a registered homeopathic practitioner.
+I live and practise Homeopathy in the UK.

 Early life & education: